nancyaranda103/connect-2/README.md

 This a video Confrencing application Built using Next js and React and Typescript  with full Authentication

 Also have the ability to schedule meetings with multiple users, generate meeting id links, video and audio calls, screen sharing and so on

-Clerk js was used for auth
+Clerk js was used for auth. google auth, github auth, apple auth

 Getstream For video and audio call